Robust Privacy: Inference-Stage Privacy through Certified Robustness: Experiments: Instance-Level Privacy Protection against Model Inversion

+The second and third baselines are privacy-preserving machine learning mechanisms discussed in Section~\ref{sec:related:ppml} that fit the label-only inference interface attack setting.
+The second is DP-SGD~\cite{abadi2016deep}, a training-stage privacy protection method that clips per-example gradients and adds Gaussian noise when training the target classifier.
+DP-SGD is a natural comparison because it is a gold standard for protecting training records.
+DP-SGD and RP mitigate training-data leakage at different stages: DP-SGD reduces memorization of training records during training, while RP masks the fine-grained signals of input--output dependence leaked through the inference interface.
+We should note that, no matter where training data protection is enforced, attacks targeting training data are typically conducted by exploiting privacy leakage through the inference interface.
+We include this baseline to show that, when privacy leakage happens at the inference stage, it can be more effective to enforce protection at the inference~stage.

+The third baseline is randomized response~\cite{warner1965randomized, opendp_randomized_response}, a hard-label randomization baseline.
+After the base classifier predicts a label, the API releases that label with probability $p$ and otherwise releases a randomly chosen alternative class.
+This baseline is well matched to the attack interface: since the adversary only observes hard labels, randomized response directly perturbs the released prediction as a side channel.
+We include this baseline to show that, compared to randomized response, RP instantiated with randomized smoothing can preserve substantially more utility while mitigating privacy leakage through the inference interface, because its final prediction is stabilized by aggregation over Gaussian-perturbed copies of the queried input.

+\paragraph{Experimental setup} We use randomized smoothing to instantiate RP.
+The protected model returns a label for every query by majority vote over noisy evaluations, without checking certification confidence or returning an abstention.
+We use this always-return-a-label protocol to avoid a trivial defense in which the attack fails simply because the model refuses to answer.
+Thus, reductions in attack success reflect RP's masking of fine-grained input--output dependence signals rather than query rejection.
+We run the experiment on NVIDIA A100-SXM4-40GB GPUs.

-For the attack, we follow the recommended parameter settings from~\cite{kahla2022label}, using FaceNet64 as the target model and a separate FaceNet~\cite{schroff2015facenet} classifier as the evaluator.
-Both models are trained to classify the same 1000 private identities from CelebA~\cite{liu2015deep}, yet they employ different architectures to ensure the evaluation reflects semantic recovery rather than overfitting.
+We use the model inversion attack of Kahla et al.~\cite{kahla2022label} and follow their recommended setting.
+The target model is FaceNet64, and a separate FaceNet~\cite{schroff2015facenet} classifier is used as the evaluator.
+Both models classify the same $1000$ private identities from CelebA~\cite{liu2015deep}, but use different architectures so that attack success reflects semantic recovery rather than overfitting to a particular evaluator.
+We attack target classes $0$--$99$ and evaluate prediction accuracy on a fixed set of $1000$ CelebA images, one per private identity.

-We perform targeted model inversion on target classes with indices $0$--$99$.
-The attack is conducted in two modes: (i) without Robust Privacy as a baseline to evaluate attack effectiveness, and (ii) with Robust Privacy under different noise scales $\sigma \in [0.01, 0.1]$ and sampling sizes $N \in [10, 100]$.
-We also evaluate the accuracy of the base and smoothed classifiers on a fixed set of 1000 CelebA images (one per private identity), where for each identity we select the image that achieves the highest FaceNet64 confidence score for that identity.